Portfolios

 • A portfolio group collates similar portfolios together, for example an EMEA portfolio group that acts as an umbrella for UK, FR and DE portfolios.
 You can list transactions and holdings for all the portfolios in a portfolio group, and also value the entire group.

 • A composite portfolio has a special kind of relationship with one or more constituent portfolios.
-You can aggregate performance return for the composite portfolio and for its constituents to assess overall performance.
+You can aggregate performance returns for the composite portfolio and for its constituents to assess overall performance.

 • A fund of funds parent portfolio has one or more child portfolios securitised as instruments and purchased as assets in the parent.
 You can value the parent and drill down (or ‘lookthrough’) to see scaled valuations for individual holdings in child portfolios.